MrChrisJ/World-Citizenship/ReadMe.md

 ### Step 7
 The new global citizen then has their PGP Key signed by others in attendance.
 A SHA256 digest of the key is then placed along with the key’s ID in to the Bitcoin blockchain using an address that is preferably owned by the commercial venue hosting the event.

+By including the Merkle Root of the latest block we prove we have knowledge of an event that cannot have taken place any time prior the latest block being published.

+By signing the Passport with a PGP key we bind  the state of the document to it’s cryptographic signature preventing us from changing its contents without detection.

-By signing the ID of the PGP key in to the blockchain you are proving that it exists at this time.
+By stamping the digest of the resulting passport and its signature in to the blockchain following these steps we prove that it existed in this state at no time later than the block in which it was published.

-By using the venue’s Bitcoin address  (preferably one used by their customers) with a public IP address you are proving that it exists in this space.
+By using the venue’s Bitcoin address (preferably one used by their customers) with a public IP address we prove that it exists in this space.

+This is because Bitcoin nodes collect IP data in the debug.log file.
+Additionally since the venue is commercial they have an interest in maintaining their reputation and advertising their location.
+(Note: GPS data on phones can easily be spoofed).

+### Step 8
+The document is printed out and presented in a cool Passport Design.
+It can be branded as BitNation, World Crypto Network or something of the organiser’s choice.

+The person is recognised as a World Citizen by the adherence to the protocol not by the branding of the passport which will be a stylistic choice like where you get your coffee.

 ### Finished
 You have now proved that this new global citizen existed at this point in time and space and was witnessed by others.